-Beginning at the intersection of the centerline of Broadway with the intersection of the centerline of Bailey Avenue; thence southerly along the centerline of Bailey Avenue to its intersection with the centerline of the former Penn Central Railroad-right of way; thence southwesterly along the centerline of the Penn Central Railroad-right of way to an extension to the south of Milburn

-LL Intro.
-16-1 9/29/2016 Page 3 of 45 Street in a straight line; thence southerly along Milburn Street extended to its intersection with the centerline of William Street; thence easterly along the centerline of William Street to its intersection with the centerline of New Babcock Street; thence southwesterly along the centerline of New Babcock Street and the centerline extended to the southwest in a straight line to the intersection of the extended centerline of New Babcock Street-with-the-centerline of the former Erie-Lackawanna Railroad; thence southwesterly along the centerline of the Erie-Lackawanna Railroad to its intersection with the former B-& C-Railroad lands; thence southwesterly along the centerline of the B & C Railroad lands to the centerline of the Niagara Section of the New York State Thruway; thence westerly along the Niagara Section of the New York State Thruway to its intersection with the centerline of Hamburg Street; thence southwesterly along the centerline of Hamburg-Street to its intersection-with-the centerline of South Park Avenue; thence northwesterly along the centerline of South Park Avenue to its intersection with the centerline of Louisiana Street; thence southwesterly along the centerline of Louisiana Street to its intersection with the centerline of O'Connell Street; thence southeasterly along the centerline of O'Connell Street to its intersection with the centerline of Vicennes Street; thence southwesterly along the centerline of Vicennes Street to its intersection with the centerline of Republic Street; thence easterly along the centerline of Republic Street extended to the centerline of the former Erie-Lackawanna Railroad's lands; thence northerly and easterly along the centerline of the Erie-Lackawanna Railroad's lands to its intersection with the centerline of Fitzgerald Street extended to the southwest in a straight line; thence northeasterly along the centerline of Fitzgerald Street to its intersection with the centerline of South Park Avenue; thence along the centerline of South Park Avenue to its intersection with the centerline of the former Penn Central Railroad lines; thence southerly and easterly along the centerline of the former Penn Central Railroad lands to its intersection with the centerline of Tifft Street; thence northeasterly along the centerline of Tifft Street to its intersection with the centerline of Hopkins Street; thence southerly along the centerline of Hopkins Street to its intersection with the centerline of the former B. R. & P. Railroad; thence southeasterly along the centerline of the railroad to its intersection with the north line of the City of Lackawanna; thence easterly along the north line of the City of Lackawanna to its intersection with the west line of the Town of West Seneca.
-The common boundary between Legislative District 2 and Legislative District 3 is described as follows:
+Beginning at the intersection of the centerline of Broadway with the intersection of the centerline of Bailey Avenue; thence southerly along the centerline of Bailey Avenue to its intersection with the centerline of the former Penn Central Railroad right of way; thence southwesterly along the centerline of the Penn Central Railroad right of way to an extension to the south of Milburn Street in a straight line; thence southerly along Milburn Street extended to its intersection with the centerline of William Street; thence easterly along the centerline of William Street to its intersection with the centerline of New Babcock Street; thence southwesterly along the centerline of New Babcock Street and the centerline extended to the southwest in a straight line to the intersection of the extended centerline of New Babcock Street with the centerline of the former Erie-Lackawanna Railroad; thence southwesterly along the centerline of the Erie-Lackawanna Railroad to its intersection with the former B & C Railroad lands; thence southwesterly along the centerline of the B & C Railroad lands to the centerline of the Niagara Section of the New York State Thruway; thence westerly along the Niagara Section of the New York State Thruway to its intersection with the centerline of Hamburg Street; thence southwesterly along the centerline of Hamburg Street to its intersection with the centerline of South Park Avenue; thence northwesterly along the centerline of South Park Avenue to its intersection with the centerline of Louisiana Street; thence southwesterly along the centerline of Louisiana Street to its intersection with the centerline of O'Connell Street; thence southeasterly along the centerline of O'Connell Street to its intersection with the centerline of Vicennes Street; thence southwesterly along the centerline of Vicennes Street to its intersection with the centerline of Republic Street; thence easterly along the centerline of Republic Street extended to the centerline of the former Erie-Lackawanna Railroad's lands; thence northerly and easterly along the centerline of the Erie Lackawanna Railroad's lands to its intersection with the centerline of Fitzgerald Street extended to the southwest in a straight line; thence northeasterly along the centerline of Fitzgerald Street to its intersection with the centerline of South Park Avenue; thence along the centerline of South Park Avenue to its intersection with the centerline of the former Penn Central Railroad lines; thence southerly and easterly along the centerline of the former Penn Central Railroad lands to its intersection with the centerline of Tifft Street; thence northeasterly along the centerline of Tifft Street to its intersection with the centerline of Hopkins Street; thence southerly along the centerline of Hopkins Street to its intersection with the centerline of the former B. R. & P. Railroad; thence southeasterly along the centerline of the railroad to its intersection with the north line of the City of Lackawanna; thence easterly along the north line of the City of Lackawanna to its intersection with the west line of the Town of West Seneca.